germaniii-com/blog.germaniii.com/content/index.md

 ---
+id: index
+aliases: []
+tags: []
-title: Welcome to Quartz
+title: Welcome to wiki.germaniii.com
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This wiki was supposed to be a blog, but I don't do blogs.
+So let's call it a wiki.

+This site is forever a work in progress since learning is life long.
+I will be updating this every now and then to add new knowledge.